RestorationsSOS.com - Fire and Water Damage Restoration

 Oven and Stove

-Clean the oven and gas range often, be thorough and work safely.
-This will prevent residue grease and food from catching fire.
+Clean the oven and range often; be thorough and work safely.
+This will prevent residual grease and food from catching fire.

 Be careful when you cook: